 I mean, is it any wonder we think we are dying half the time?!
 The things we worry about may be “all in our heads”, but these symptoms certainly aren’t!

 The above list of symptoms would probably look almost exactly the same if I asked you to list the symptoms of your anxiety disorder.
 Because a great deal of your anxiety disorder symptoms ARE your adrenaline side effects.
 They are one and the same.
 Adrenaline being released is a symptom of anxiety.
 And all of those feelings I mentioned above are simply side effects of that adrenaline.
 It’s all very logical and very natural.
 Even your wildest feelings, your wildest thoughts, and your wildest reactions are all part of this very normal anxiety response system that we were born with .

-Here is what happens when you become overly sensitized.
+Here is what can happen when you become overly sensitized.